MR-MoRRiSoN/WireGuard-REST-Client/README.md

 ## 📄 License

 This project is proprietary.
-All rights reserved © 2026 RemotePlay.
+All rights reserved © 2026 WireGuard REST Client.